Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/updating-a-prop.md

 If you provide an id that doesn't correspond to an existing harness `get` will return a computed holding undefined.
-This computed will be updated with the corresponding harness if one is registered later.
+This computed will be updated with the corresponding harness if one is registered later on.

 Harnesses are reactive object, an update to their properties will be applied to any corresponding mounted component.
 If we have a simple popup component that